A well-written and strategically-placed advert can significantly improve your brand profile, increase awareness and

+4. Advert body copy

 Include only as much body copy as you need to

 - Advertisements that aim to increase brand awareness often contain nothing apart from the headline, an illustration and the product name.

-- By contrast, advertisements in trade magazines may be packed with facts and details that the advertiser is confident the reader will want to know.
+- By contrast, advertisements in trade magazines may be packed with facts and details.

-- Online adverts usually link to a dedicated landing page on your website where in-depth details can be supplied.
+- Online adverts usually link to a dedicated landing page on your website.
 Key product information, delivery details and positive customer reviews can all help to encourage visitors to buy.

 Build on your headline

-- For example, enlarging on the key benefit.
+- For example, giving more details about the key benefit.

 - You may also want to introduce other benefits.